spellsharp/VR-Heart-PG/README.md

 # VR-Heart-PG

-This repository was created by me to practise MONAI and experiment for the VR-Heart project.
+This repository was created to familiarise myself with MONAI and experiment for the VR-Heart project.